vapoursynth/vapoursynth/doc/gpufilters.rst

    /* ... record into gpuExecCommandBuffer(ctx) ... */
    gpuExecSubmit(ctx);                  /* queue lock, values in queue order (4) */

-with contextCount bounding frames in flight (7) and freeGPUExecPool draining the device in the free callback (8). gpu_invert_example.c is this pattern whole, and every in-tree GPU filter is built on it.
+with the pool's context ring bounding frames in flight (7) — the core sizes it from its worker thread count, since how many recordings can be concurrent is core knowledge, not filter knowledge — and freeGPUExecPool draining the device in the free callback (8). gpu_invert_example.c is this pattern whole, and every in-tree GPU filter is built on it.
 The context hands out its command buffer and imposes nothing on what goes into it — indirect dispatches, custom barriers and query pools record the same way — so the raw path underneath, spelled out by gpu_invert_raw_example.c, remains for filters whose *submissions* the pool cannot carry: work entering another API's queue (the CUDA example) or producer pairs published on frames the pool never sees.

+The pool buys one more thing the raw path cannot have: participation in memory pressure.
+What a context retains for a completed submission — source frames, gpuExecUsesBuffer scratch — is reaped by every subsequent submit on the pool (about one submission of lag while active), and what an idle pool still holds is released by the core's periodic pressure sweeps and by the allocation-failure escalation, so no pool parks its last submissions' footprint while the rest of the graph fights for VRAM.
+A raw filter's retained references are its own; the core cannot release what it does not hold, so nothing can reclaim them until the filter's next call sweeps or the instance dies.
+Raw filters should therefore sweep their ring on every call, keep it as shallow as their real pipelining depth, and avoid retaining large per-submission scratch — or put the scratch in the frame-shaped world the core can see.

 When to wait on the host
 ------------------------